Economic Strategy Tables

 - Tobias Lütke is the founder and CEO of Shopify.
 The Ottawa-based company powers over 500,000 businesses around the world through its multi-channel commerce platform.
 As a programmer by background, Tobi has served on the core team of the Ruby on Rails framework and has created many popular open source libraries.
 Tobi actively supports groups that focus on computer literacy, education and building greater tech talent in Canada.

-- Lorraine Mitchelmore, President and CEO, Field Upgrading, Clean Resources Table
+- Lorraine Mitchelmore, President and CEO, Enlighten Innovations, Resources of the future

 Economic Strategy tables